Muditha-Kumara/Spiral_Model/README.md

 # Spiral_Model

-## Phase 2 development
+## Phase 2 development release

 ### Overview
-The Spiral Model project is currently in its first phase of release.
-Below you will find links to access the development site for Phase Two and the APK download for Phase One.
+The Spiral Model project is currently in its second phase of release.
+Below you will find links to access the development site for Phase Three and the APK download for Phase Two.

 ### Phase Two Development
 You can access the Phase Two development site using the following links: